-Figure 2-54.
-Relative fishing intensity of sablefish, 1950-2020.
+Figure 2-63.
+Relative fishing intensity of sablefish (1960-2025), based on the 2023 limited update stock assessment.

 2.4.22 Shortspine Thornyhead

 Shortspine thornyhead (Sebastolobus alascanus) are found in the waters off of the West Coast of the United States from northern Baja California to the Bering Sea.
 They are found from 20 to over 1,500 m in depth.
 The majority of the spawning biomass occurs in the oxygen minimum zone between 600 and 1,400 m, where longspine thornyhead are most abundant (Bradburn, et al. 2011; Jacobson and Vetter 1996).
 The distribution of the smallest shortspine thornyhead suggests that they tend to settle at around 100-400 m and are believed to have ontogenetic migration down the slope, although large individuals are found across the depth range.